ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-3/README.md

 ![3-3: 010 Editor](Images/3-3-11.png)
 ![3-3: 010 Editor](Images/3-3-12.png)

-Taking the binary data and XORing it by `0x41` decrpyts the binary to readable data.
+Taking the binary data and XORing it by `0x41` decrypts the binary to readable data.
 This is the data that is written into the new **svchost.exe** once it is created, suspended, and hollowed.